Valiron

 @valiron/sdk

-Official TypeScript SDK for Valiron — Trust Infrastructure for AI Agent Systems.
-Verify agent trustworthiness using on-chain reputation (ERC-8004) and behavioral analysis.
+Official TypeScript SDK for Valiron — Trust & Reputation Middleware for API Protection.
+Evaluate incoming AI agents using on-chain reputation (ERC-8004) and behavioral analysis.

 Installation